Top 10 Gay Bars & Clubs in San Antonio (2026)

 - I want to dance.
 Bonham Exchange (multi-level dance club, the biggest), Heat (high-energy nightclub), 800LIVE (DJ-driven)

 - I want a chill drink.
-Sparky's Pub (classic dive, great patio), Knockout (pool tables, relaxed), Cobalt (craft cocktails)
+Sparky's Pub (classic dive, great patio), Knockout (pool tables, relaxed), Cobalt (laid-back neighborhood bar)

 - I want drag.
 Pegasus (Sunday Budget Beer Brunch), Heat (nightly performances), Paramour At The Phipps (Saturday/Sunday brunch)